 We operate under a clawback/recoupment policy for incentive compensation.
 This policy provides that if we are required to restate our financial statements as a result of material noncompliance with a financial reporting requirement due to misconduct, the CEO, CFO and all other Section 16 officers (our executive officers and the Chief Accounting Officer) must repay any bonus or other incentive-based or equity-based compensation received during the 12 months after the inaccurate reporting, and any profits realized from the sale of stock during that 12-month period.
+In 2018, the policy was amended to provide for the recoupment of any incentive-based compensation received in the prior 12 months if any officer who is subject to the reporting obligations of Section 16 of the Exchange Act violates a restrictive covenant (e.g., confidentiality, non-competition, non-solicitation and/or nondisparagement.)
 The Board of Directors will determine, on a case by case basis, if it is in the best interest of the Company and our shareholders to pursue recoupment in individual cases.